Death Row Conditions

 Death row conditions in many countries fall far short of international norms prohibiting cruel, inhuman or degrading treatment or punishment.
 Conditions range widely, from the sterile, solitary confinement that pervades death row in many states in the United States, to the unsanitary and overcrowded prisons in some parts of the Caribbean and Sub-Saharan Africa.
 Solitary confinement leads many prisoners to develop debilitating mental illnesses, and overcrowding, combined with poor nutrition and hygiene, threatens their health and in some cases can lead to premature death.

 Although most of the information we’ve gathered pertains to prison conditions generally (as opposed to death row in particular), death row inmates are usually exposed to the same environment as the general prison population—and conditions are often worse.
 The following summary therefore draws from information we’ve gathered relating to general prison conditions in the ninety-three retentionist and de facto abolitionist countries that were surveyed.
 The most prevalent problems include overcrowding, understaffed prisons, inadequate medical care, torture, inmate-on-inmate violence, and custodial deaths.
-Lack of adequate food and water, unsanitary conditions, and adequate housing are also serious problems that affect the entire prion population.
+Lack of adequate food and water, unsanitary conditions, and inadequate housing are also serious problems that affect the entire prison population.
 With regard to death row in particular, we discuss the extreme isolation death row inmates often endure, the denial of privileges accorded the rest of the prison population, and other inhumane treatment such as shackling.

 To make matters worse, many overcrowded prisons are also understaffed.
 This is an issue that particularly affects death row inmates in Guatemala, Nigeria, and Uganda.
 Despite the prevalence of gang activity, some death row inmates in Guatemala living in inadequately staffed wards are assigned significant administrative tasks.
 In Nigeria, prison guards once failed to show up to work because of pay disputes, leading to a mass jailbreak.
 Understaffing is also a problem in Cameroon, Guinea, Jamaica, Kuwait, Liberia, Papua New Guinea, Saint Kitts and Nevis, Saint Vincent and the Grenadines.